Week 17: Application and implications

 What has been done beforehand?

-There are the traditional Chinese fortune cookies.
+There are the traditional Chinese fortune cookies containing vague aphorisms.

 Then there is the Magic 8 Ball.

 But none of them are truly personalized, so that could be the novelty in this case.
+I also asked a Chat GPT, and it listed some options, for example the “Zoltar Machine”.
+Looks truly creepy.
+The other ones were not relevant.

-Materials and components will
+Materials and components bill

 Bellow is the list of all materials I used for the project.
 I always used the unit price simulating how much would it cost if I purchased the component alone (not in bulk).
 However, there were some components that you have buy as a whole even if you use only a fraction for this project - solder and rivets.
 What I did was I checked how much these components cost, and them I only added a part of this cost to my Bill of material (the thinking behind it is that even if I buy it for this project, I can use the rest of it for some future project).